Celebrandil/CudaSift/README.md

 M. Bj&ouml;rkman, N. Bergstr&ouml;m and D. Kragic, "Detecting, segmenting and tracking unknown objects using multi-label MRF inference", CVIU, 118, pp. 111-127, January 2014.
 [ScienceDirect](http://www.sciencedirect.com/science/article/pii/S107731421300194X)

+## Update in feature matching (2019-05-17)

+The brute force feature matcher has been significantly improved in speed.
+The largest improvements can be seen for large feature sets with 10000 features or more, but as can be seen below, it performs rather well even with just 2000 features.

 ## New version for Pascal (2018-10-26)

 There is a new version optimized for Pascal cards, but it should work also on many older cards.
 Since it includes some bug fixes that changes slightly how features are extracted, which might affect matching to features extracted using an older version, the changes are kept in a new branch (Pascal).
 The fixes include a small change in ScaleDown that corrects an odd behaviour for images with heights not divisible by 2^(#octaves).
 The second change is a correction of an improper shift of (0.5,0.5) pixels, when pixel values were read from the image to create a descriptor.